misclabs/airheads/README.md

 # Airheads
 A simple project demo of capturing frames from a webcam, manipulating the frame, and displaying it in a window.

-Most of the interesting stuff happens in [gui.cpp](app/src/developer_gui.cpp).
-Specificlly `DeveloperGui::CaptureAndProcessCameraFrame()` grabs a frame from the webcam, does some stuff with it, and then copies it to a texture for display.

 ## Dependencies and Credits

 Dotdiff algorithm and logic is based on [Anthony Barker's](https://github.com/fiveisgreen) [python scripts](https://github.com/fiveisgreen/Dotdiff).